robjsliwa/todo-rs/article-part-1.md

 serde_json = "1.0"
 ```

-With the dependencies in place, we're ready to set up our server with Warp.
+With the dependencies in place, we're ready to set up our application server.

 ---